divine2192/portfolio-app/README.md

-# Getting Started with Create React App
+# Portfolio React App
+## Description
+This project involve creating a portfolio using React js.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).